Frequently Asked Questions

 Where are your candles manufactured?

 All of the tapers, Shabbat, Chanukah, and birthday candles are manufactured in Malaysia.
 All of the tea lights, votives, pillars, and scented candles are manufactured in China.
 We have visited both of these ISO-certified facilities and can vouch that they are clean and modern, and that workers are treated well, paid a living wage, and are given ample vacation time.
-The essential and botanical oils we use for our Fig Grapefruit, Lemongrass Cassia, Eucalyptus Citrus, and Lavender scents are blended here in the U.S.
+The essential and botanical oils we use for all of our scents are blended here in the U.S.

 Are your candles vegan?